ChrisCummins/pip-db/Documentation/ProjectPlan.md

 perspective, one of the main priorities for the work undertaken in the first term is to research these existing technologies, and to gain a better understanding of the strengths of each in order to select an appropriate choice for the implementation of the final product.
-Figure [fig:flow-tech-choices] shows the process by which these choices are made, starting off with the highest-level decision (the choice of paradigms: whether it be a client-server model, a distributed network application, the format for data transmission etc.) and increasing in granularity down to the lowest-level choice of individual frameworks and libraries.
+Figure 1 shows the process by which these choices are made, starting off with the highest-level decision (the choice of paradigms: whether it be a client-server model, a distributed network application, the format for data transmission etc.)  and increasing in granularity down to the lowest-level choice of individual frameworks and libraries.
 Each decision is not immutable, and previous decisions may be re-evaluated over time in an iterative fashion.
 This is to encourage implementation work to begin at an early stage in order to produce a functioning prototype, without the need to have performed a depth first analysis of every possible technology which could be used.
 Work on the implementation can begin